 If you shop online with Amazon, you can also help Centrepieces by using the Amazon Smile website.
 If you nominate Centrepieces CIO as your preferred charity, Amazon will donate 0.5% of everything you buy to Centrepieces.
 The goods and prices are exactly the same as on the main website.
 So why not take a look at smile.amazon.co.uk and help Centrepieces every time you shop

-Britta Von Zweigbergk, one of our Trustees, has written two new books.
-Tales of Bexley Hospital is based on her ‘Asylum Diaries’ of her years as Head of Art Therapy at the old Bexley hospital.
-It costs £9-99.
-Centrepieces, A Story of Mental Health and Art in Bexley Part 1 is about the evolution of Centrepieces and art therapy from the mid 1970’s to the mid 1990’s, and costs £14-99 or £12-99 for artists and volunteers.
-Copies of both can be bought from The Lodge.
+Britta Von Zweigbergk, one of our Trustees, has written another book, an anthology of poems, writings and pictures from the Art Therapy Department at the old Bexley Hospital between 1973 and 1976, called Words From The Edge.
+It costs £8-99.
+Her two previous books are Tales of Bexley Hospital based on her ‘Asylum Diaries’ of her years as Head of Art Therapy at Bexley Hospital, £9-99, and Centrepieces, A Story of Mental Health and Art in Bexley Part 1 about the evolution of Centrepieces and art therapy from the mid 1970’s to the mid 1990’s, £14-99 or £12-99 for Centrepieces artists and volunteers.
+Copies of all can be bought from The Lodge or the Pop Up when they reopen, or phone 01322 554589.